Towards a Comprehensive Model of Mediating Frustration in Videogames

 - How do players keep themselves motivated during frustrating scenarios?

-researches hoped to test a hypothesis that players maintained motivation through desire to restore the effort-reward balance of gameplay.
+To explore those questions, researchers conducted a pilot study designed to test a central hypothesis: that players maintain motivation through a desire to restore the effort-reward balance of gameplay.

-The core research used a peer review model, relying on a focus group of three, and a series of semi-formal interviews with nine male test subjects who all self-identified as gamers.
+The core research followed a peer-reviewed model, relying on a focus group of three and a series of semi-formal interviews with nine male test subjects – all of whom self-identified as gamers.

 The method uses any qualitative or quasi-qualitative data – usually interview transcripts (Brooks & King, 2014, p.
 4) – to construct a continuously evolving template of codes (King, 2012, p.
 426) that are later interpreted by the researcher (King, 2012, p.
 446; Brooks & King, 2014, p.
 8).